 Children with developmental delays need their parents to be engaged and dialed in.
-Over the last couple of years I have definitely learned that!
+Over the last couple of years, I have definitely learned that!
 I also realized this, I want to be engaged and dialed in!
 That is when my son learns!
 A trip to the supermarket is such a great opportunity to teach so many skills.
 From communication to social interaction, it is a developmental skills playground.
 But you need to plan ahead and go with some specific and simple goals in mind.
 Here is an example of our most recent supermarket visit.
-Hopefully it will give you some ideas in how to make supermarket trips with your child pleasant and productive!
+Hopefully, it will give you some ideas on how to make supermarket trips with your child-pleasant and productive!

 First, I made sure I had a list and that it was short.
 Next, to be sure Barclay was rested, we left after his nap.
 I also skipped his afternoon snack.
 Our local supermarket offers a cookie to the kids so I wanted him to be hungry for it.
 I got him SUPER excited about this cookie.
 We talked about it a lot.
 Buy-in for kids is SO important.
 Barclay willingly got into the car seat knowing a cookie was the reward.

 These were our Supermarket Goals.

 GOAL 1: Remaining in the cart.
 We successfully accomplished this by FIRST going straight to get that cookie!
 A child busy eating is too busy to try to climb out of the cart.
 I also brought his juice and some backup snacks, just in case!

 GOAL 2: Reviewing foods he knows and interacting with some new ones.
 While in the produce section I asked Barclay to point to fruits and vegetables he was familiar with like apple and lemon.
 I let him hold them and smell them.
 Then I showed him some he didn’t know like kiwi and peach.
 He LOVED it and was so engaged!